 See: Letter of reconsideration to the OIPC in regard to the governmental stance that UBCM is not subject to the Freedom of Information and Protection of Privacy Act: – CRD Watch Homepage

-I eventually as a result received a final response from the OIPC, which concluded that the UBCM is not subject to the Freedom of Information and Protection of Privacy Act (FOIPPA).
+I received a final response to that case from the OIPC, which concluded that the UBCM is not subject to the Freedom of Information and Protection of Privacy Act (FOIPPA).

 Right now the responsibility for this situation stands firmly on the Provincial Government of British Columbia, which intentionally crafted legislation, which the OIPC has interpreted as not making the Union of BC Municipalities subject to the Freedom of Information requirements of FOIPPA.